AlexanderIbrahim1/pimc-sim/PLAN.md

 - the histograms need to be read at the start of the simulation
 - the worldlines need to have their state restored

+#### I need to create a function to read in the worldlines
+- right now, the sides of the box are part of the file; but they don't really need to be?
+  - I should separate them from the rest of the worldline state, and put them into their own file

+- the benefits of splitting up the box sides from the rest of the worldline:
+  - I can reuse the same worldline writer for a simulation whether or not it is periodic
+  - I can store the box size in a single place

 ### PLAN
 - [DONE:2024-03-16] finish code to read a histogram file, update the contents, and rewrite them
 - [DONE:2024-03-16] implement the `g(r)`